Tips for first time car insurance buyers

 - Bank account information

-- The vehicle information including the VIN (Vehicle Information Number, typically found on the dash near the bottom of the windshield or inside the driver’s door), make, model and year
+- Vehicle details, including the VIN number (typically found on the dash near the bottom of the windshield or inside the driver's door), make, model and year

 - Loan information

-Once you've established your first car insurance policy, confirm that your car is registered at the DMV.
-And remember to schedule an insurance review at least once a year to go over policies, changes and needs.
+Once you've established your policy, schedule an insurance review at least once a year to go over policies, changes and needs.
 As you age, you may require more, less or different coverage, and you may qualify for additional savings.